Updated May 31, 2023

 The buzzword in software project management is Agile.
 Agile methodologies are everywhere, and their adoption is increasing by the day.

 A traditional Gantt chart for a project is very limited in scope for modern software projects, as the focus is on adaptability.
-The Gantt chart plans the entire upfront, and if (rather, when) schedules change, they become very difficult to deal with.
+The Gantt chart plans the entire upfront, and if (instead, when) schedules change, they become tough to deal with.
 And time better spent is used to update the Gantt chart.

-Agile projects may use short sprints (in the case of Scrum) or work on the most urgent job first (as in Kanban); preparing a Gantt chart for weeks will simply not be possible.
-In other responsive project methodologies such as Extreme Programming, it will simply be a waste of time, as the plannable portions of the chart are very short.
+Agile projects may use short sprints (in the case of Scrum) or work on the most urgent job first (as in Kanban); preparing a Gantt chart for weeks will not be possible.
+In other responsive project methodologies such as Extreme Programming, it will merely be a waste of time, as the plannable portions of the chart are concise.

 Software project managers have reported some success in using a Gantt chart for a project to keep track of individual sprints.
-Others pooh-pooh the idea, saying that a Gantt chart for a project based on the model of Waterfall project management.
+Others pooh-pooh the idea, saying that a Gantt chart for project bases itself on the Waterfall project management model.

-Gantt charts also have a reputation of trying to display too much information.
-The bars, with varied colors to indicate different resources and dependencies, can be very confusing for complex projects.
+Gantt charts also have a reputation for trying to display less information.
+The bars, with varied colors to indicate different resources and dependencies, could be more straightforward for complex projects.

 However, the Gantt chart is still a popular scheduling tool in several industries.
-In fact, they play a huge role in more process-driven projects such as website development.
+They play a huge role in more process-driven projects such as website development.

 Alternatives to Gantt chart for a Project

-The Gantt chart is essentially a bar diagram of task schedules.
+The Gantt chart is a bar diagram of task schedules.
 Any piece of paper, including a detailed to-do list, can achieve the same purpose.

 Some alternatives to the Gantt chart for a project include: